 Interior designers are already projecting exciting design trends for the coming year, and in this post from Window World Twin Cities, we’re sharing some of our favorites.

 Good Housekeeping Recommendations

 Did you know Window World has received the Good Housekeeping Seal since 2008?
 The Good Housekeeping Institute was formed by Good Housekeeping magazine to test products for their readers and place their approval on high-value products.

 In addition to recommending high-performance products for consumers, Good Housekeeping also follows design trends to recommend each year.
-According to Good Housekeeping, these are some of the top interior design trends for 2021:
+According to Good Housekeeping, these are some of the top interior design trends for 2023:

 Design experts are predicting natural wood will make a huge comeback in homes this year.
 After spending so much time in front of screens over the past year, homeowners are looking for ways to bring natural elements into their space and shying away from synthetic-looking products.

 To create a grand entrance in your home, add arched half-moon windows above your French doors as transoms.
 These windows also look stunning above multiple-lite windows.
 Add custom grids and glass to transform your window into an architectural statement.

 Plenty of Windows

 With today’s Low-E glass solutions, installing expansive windows to flood a room with natural light won’t break the bank when it comes to energy costs.
-One of 2021’s hottest interior design looks is the wall of windows.
+One of 2023’s hottest interior design looks is the wall of windows.

 They say what’s old is new again, and nowhere is this truer than with black window frames.
 This look was commonly found in industrial designs of the early 20th century, but in the last few years it became a staple of the modern farmhouse look.

 More Design Trends to Love